ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Best MetaTrader brokers

-I've tested over 60 forex brokers (read more about how we test) and evaluated the top MetaTrader offerings to produce our list of the best forex brokers for MetaTrader users:
+I've tested over 60 forex brokers (read more about how we test) and evaluated the top MetaTrader offerings to produce our list of the best forex brokers that offer both MetaTrader 4 and MetaTrader 5:

 • IC Markets - Best MetaTrader broker overall